MusicMoveArr/MiniMediaPlaylists/README.md

 2. PullPlex - Pull all your Plex playlists
 3. PullSpotify - Pull all your spotify playlists
 4. PullSubsonic - Pull all your SubSonic playlists
+5. PullNavidrome - Pull all your Navidrome playlists
-5. PullTidal - Pull all your Tidal playlists
+6. PullTidal - Pull all your Tidal playlists
-6. PullJellyfin  - Pull all your Jellyfin playlists
+7. PullJellyfin  - Pull all your Jellyfin playlists

 # Feature list per service
 | Service | Sync Playlists | Sync Favorite tracks | Create Playlist | Sync Track Order | Rate Tracks | Deep Search Tracks |